rameerez/api_keys/README.md

 class User < ApplicationRecord has_api_keys do
     max_keys 10 # only 10 active API keys per user allowed
-  end
-end
+    require_name true # always require users to set a name for each API key end end
 ```